lorismichel/quantregForest/README.md

 install.packages("quantregForest")
 ```

-if you want to have access to the development on github you can use:
+if you want to install the development version  on github use:

 ``` r
 install.packages("devtools")